nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 .. note::

-    Slurm can set pinning to specific processors for you with the environment variable ``CPU_AFFINITY``.
+    Slurm can set pinning to specific CPUs for you with the environment variable ``CPU_AFFINITY``.
-    Setting this to `True` may lead to problems with any pinning settings you have set manually.
+    Setting this to ``True`` may lead to problems with any pinning settings you have set manually.
 We recommend setting this to ``None``.